 Kim Kardashian: From Celebrity to Business Institution

 The Skims launch changed the citation frame.
-Skims launched in 2019 with a strategy that positioned Kardashian as a founder, not a celebrity endorser of her own product.
+Skims launched in 2019 with a strategy that positioned Kardashian as a founder, not a celebrity endorser.
 Earned media treated it as a business story: company valuation, market fit, growth metrics.
 That framing produced a different citation record.
-AI engines learned from business press that "Kim Kardashian" is associated with Skims as a founder — not a spokesperson.
+For the full mechanics of how SKIMS built AI citation share, see How SKIMS Built AI Citation Share Across 5 Engines.

 The valuation citations are permanent.
 When Skims reached a $4 billion valuation in 2023, WSJ, Forbes, Bloomberg, and FT coverage became the primary citation anchors.
-The reality television origin story is still in the retrieval layer — but the valuation coverage runs alongside it.
 The citation record now tells two stories: celebrity origin, business arrival.

 The Balenciaga response.
 When Kardashian cut ties after the brand's 2022 scandal, the statement was brief, direct, and unambiguous.
-The coverage that response generated became a citation anchor for "celebrity brand accountability."
 A crisis that could have been a liability became an asset through fast, clear communications.

 Meghan Markle: The Narrative Architecture That Collapsed